-- The record class is represented by a struct in C. - If the record has annotation(CStructName="CName") the struct has the name CName, section 12.9.5. - If the record has annotation(Include="includeDirective") it is assumed that the include directive will declare the struct, section 12.9.5.
-Without annotation(CStructName="CName") it is assumed that the name of the struct is the same as the record-class. - Each component of the Modelica record is mapped to its corresponding C representation.
+- The record class is represented by a struct in C. - Each component of the Modelica record is mapped to its corresponding C representation.
 A nested record component is mapped to a nested struct component. - The components of the Modelica record class are declared in the same order in the C struct. - Arrays cannot be mapped.